• Skip to main content

 Jump to Recipe Print Recipe

-I purchased a bottle of crystallized ginger about three months ago.
-Opening my spice cabinet on occasion, I would stare at that jar.
+I purchased a container of crystallized ginger about a month ago.
 This ingredient was a little intimating since ginger can have a strong taste, but it is terrific!
-When I am deciding on pairing flavors together, I always taste the ingredient by its self first.
-Then start going through tastes in my mind that I think would be perfect together.
+When deciding on pairing flavors together, I always taste the ingredients by themselves first.
+Then, I start going through the tastes in my mind that I thought would be perfect together.
 I did find a website that gave different ways to use crystallized ginger.

 Finish cranberry orange with crystallized ginger on a tray.